httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 ## Response Control Data

-The control data for a request message includes a single field that includes the status code.
-This field is encoded as a single variable length integer, not a decimal string.
+The control data for a response message consists of the status code.
+The status code is encoded as a variable length integer, not a length-prefixed decimal string.

 The format of final response control data is shown in
 {{format-response-control-data}}.